World stocks extend rise after blockbuster U.S. earnings

 While the dollar's mini-bounce off two-week lows checked emerging-market gains, they were supported by easing tensions between Saudi Arabia and the United States, as well as signs that Turkey's currency crisis had been laid to rest.

 The gains follow a scintillating New York session where the three major indexes tallied their biggest one-day percentage gains since March, rising more than 2 percent each. [.N].
-They are set for another strong session, equity futures signalled <.ESC1>.
+They are set for another strong session, equity futures signaled.

 All this marks a partial recovery from a recent pullback that saw the S&P 500 index post its biggest weekly drop since March.